I have to be honest; I am not a fan of following recipes. As a homesteader, I like to use what I have on hand and growing in my garden.

 Tip 2: Spices

 Generally speaking, the distinction between herbs and spices is that spices come from the seeds and bark of plants, while herbs are the leaf and stem parts of plants.
 For example, cilantro is a herb.
-But coriander, made from the seeds that come from the cilantro plant, is a spice.
+However, coriander, made from the seeds that come from the cilantro plant, is a spice.

 Barks and seeds are less permeable than leaves.
 It takes longer for the acetic acid in vinegar to break down the flavor components in spices than in herbs.
 Generally, spice extractions take two weeks and sometimes more to fully develop their flavor.